 When Mumijo is heated up for prolonged periods of time, it begins to denature and therefore loses some of its beneficial components and effects.
 From a purist’s perspective, Shilajit should never be heated or boiled beyond 65°C/150°F and it is recommended to process it even at lower temperatures to fully preserve its nutrients.

 Unfortunately, most manufacturers will heat it up to 70°C/158°F for a limited time at some point during processing to bring it to a desirable consistency.
-This partially destroys some of the active components, but will still provide some of the immense health benefits Shilajit offers.
+This partially destroys some of the active components, but will still provide some of the vitality-enhancing benefits Shilajit offers.
 Heating over the melting point will completely denature the substance, effectively “burning” it.

 If placed in a fridge or kept at low temperatures, Shilajit resin begins to harden and becomes brittle.
 Dropping a piece of cold Shilajit on the floor will shatter it!
 While cooled down to this extent, it also gains a sheen that it lacks when at room temperature.
 You should be able to soften a piece of cold Shilajit resin in the palm of your hand with ease.